georgeerol/RoboticPerception/README.md

 These plots are showing  two different versions of the confusion matrix for the classifier.On the left is raw counts and on the right as a percentage of the total.
 Trained model are saved in the model folder

+# Pick and Place
+For this project, we have a variety of different objects to identify.
+There are 3 different worlds(test1.world, test2.wold and test3.world) to work with where each world has different items on the table in front of the robot.
+These worlds are located in the [/pr2_robot/worlds/](./pr2_robot/worlds/) Object recognition can be performed base on the train model.sav generated.
+The program read each pick list which are pick_list1.yaml pick_list_2.yaml and pick_list_3.yaml and display the name of each objects.

+## First World
+For the first world, PR2 was able to identify all 3 items which are the soap sop2 and biscuits.
+See output_1.yaml located in the [/pr2_robot/output/](./pr2_robot/output/)
+[Add Picture]
+## Second World
+For the second world, PR2 was able to identify all  5 items which are soap2 book glue soap abd biscuits.
+See output_2.yaml located in the [/pr2_robot/output/](./pr2_robot/output/)
+[Add Picture]
+## Third World
+For the third world, PR2 was able to identify 7 out of the 8 objects.
+For some reason PR2 was unable to recognize the glue items which are soap2 book glue soap abd biscuits.
+See output_3.yaml located in the [/pr2_robot/output/](./pr2_robot/output/)
+[Add Picture]

 # Project Setup
 For this setup, catkin_ws is the name of active ROS Workspace, if your workspace name is different, change the commands accordingly